Can you make everyone happy?

 Recently I received an email from an aqua instructor asking ‘Are you able to share ideas with me on how I can keep everyone happy in a class?
 The participants are of different ages, have different abilities and fitness levels and injuries and I am finding it a little hard to keep everyone happy’.

 My response was that I don’t know how to make everyone happy.
 If I surveyed my clients, I am sure that most would have feedback about how the class could be better, and it would all conflict.
-Some would like it harder, some would like it easier, some would like more suspension, others would like none at all.
+Some would like it harder.
+Others would like it easier.
+Some would like more suspension, and of course others would like none at all.
 I don’t know of any instructor that has successfully kept everyone happy.
 It is impossible to try to suit the needs of each individual in a group setting.

 Coincidently, this instructor had asked for notes for my The Chocolate Box DVD and found her answer in the summary that I had written so many years ago.

 See if you can make your aqua time slot a ‘Chocolate Box’ full of favourite and sweet surprises.
 Not everyone will love every chocolate, but will be happy to eat them anyway.
 Try different class concepts regularly, so that your loyal cliental do not develop a mind set of what should be delivered each week.
 Make them familiar with trying new ideas, so that they develop an acceptance of change.

 There it was… the answer that had alluded me in that moment, but had wisdom to know a few years ago.
 The initial concept of The Chocolate Box had come from being inspired by the movie Forest Gump and in a scene.
 Forest says to a lady sitting on the same park bench, ‘My momma always said, ‘Life was like a box of chocolates.
 You never know what you’re gonna get.’
 That quote has stayed with me throughout my career and personal life.